 Healthy fats are important too…

-Eating some healthy fats with a meal or snack also helps to minimize the blood sugar spike and crash from eating simple carbohydrate alone.
+Eating healthy fats with a meal or snack also helps minimize the blood sugar spike and crash from eating simple carbohydrates alone.

 In addition, foods with omega-3 fatty acids, specifically EPA and DHA, may help to boost your mood.
 While the research to date has been mixed, some studies have suggested people with low levels of omega 3’s, along with depression, may respond positively to a diet rich in omega-3 fats.
 (3)

 Healthy fats to include in your diet are:

 - Fatty fish rich in omega-3 fats, including wild salmon, herring, sardines, and trout.

-- Plant based sources of omega-3 fats including chia seeds, hemp seeds, & walnuts.
-Note: Plant based omega-3’s aren’t always converted efficiently to EPA and DHA, so if you follow a vegetarian or vegan diet, you may need to supplement with microalgae oil which provides a vegan source of EPA and DHA.
+- Plant-based sources of omega-3 fats include chia seeds, hemp seeds, & walnuts.
+Note: Plant-based omega-3s aren’t always converted efficiently to EPA and DHA, so if you follow a vegetarian or vegan diet, you may need to supplement with microalgae oil which provides a vegan source of EPA and DHA.

 - Other healthy fats: All nuts, seeds, avocado, and olives, along with the oils derived from these foods.